jalvarova/micronaut/micronaut-data/README.md

 #### Micrometer Metrics Endpoint

 > The metrics endpoint returns information about the "metrics" of the application.
-To execute the metrics endpoint, send a GET request to /metrics
+To execute send a GET request to /metrics

 ```yaml
 ---